Skip to main content

 The tiled smokestack: Valley Fair’s quirky landmark

-One curious landmark stands out in the image: the tiled smokestack.
+One curious landmark stands out in the middle of the mall: a tiled smokestack.
 According to Mike Caroll Jr.’s History of Valley Fair Center site, that stack wasn’t decorative—it was actually part of the mall’s underground shipping and receiving system.
 Originally a plain, utilitarian concrete tube, it was later transformed into a striking example of 1960s pop art, thanks to its bright mosaic tile covering.
 It was quirky.
 It was bold.
 It was eventually demolished during redevelopment—but it left a lasting impression.

 1985: demolition and a new era begins